ABBA: Later performances

-Andersson and Ulvaeus began collaborating with Tim Rice in early 1983 on writing songs for the musical project Chess, while Fältskog and Lyngstad both concentrated on international solo careers.
+In early 1983, Andersson and Ulvaeus began collaborating with Tim Rice on writing songs for the musical project Chess, while Fältskog and Lyngstad both concentrated on international solo careers.
 While Andersson and Ulvaeus were working on the musical, a further co-operation among the three of them came with the musical Abbacadabra that was produced in France for television.
 It was a children's musical using 14 ABBA songs.
-Alain and Daniel Boublil, who wrote Les Misérables, had been in touch with Stig Anderson about the project, and the TV musical was aired over Christmas on French TV and later a Dutch version was also broadcast.
+Alain and Daniel Boublil, who wrote Les Misérables, had been in touch with Stig Anderson about the project, and the TV musical was aired over Christmas on French TV, and later a Dutch version was also broadcast.
 Boublil previously also wrote the French lyric for Mireille Mathieu's version of "The Winner Takes It All".

 Lyngstad, who had recently moved to Paris, participated in the French version, and recorded a single, "Belle", a duet with French singer Daniel Balavoine.
 The song was a cover of ABBA's 1976 instrumental track "Arrival".
-As the single "Belle" sold well in France, Cameron Mackintosh wanted to stage an English-language version of the show in London, with the French lyrics translated by David Wood and Don Black; Andersson and Ulvaeus got involved in the project, and contributed with one new song, "I Am the Seeker".
+As the single "Belle" sold well in France, Cameron Mackintosh wanted to stage an English-language version of the show in London, with the French lyrics translated by David Wood and Don Black; Andersson and Ulvaeus got involved in the project, and contributed one new song, "I Am the Seeker".
 "Abbacadabra" premiered on 8 December 1983 at the Lyric Hammersmith Theatre in London, to mixed reviews and full houses for eight weeks, closing on 21 January 1984.
-Lyngstad was also involved in this production, recording "Belle" in English as "Time", a duet with actor and singer B. A. Robertson: the single sold well, and was produced and recorded by Mike Batt.
+Lyngstad was also involved in this production, recording "Belle" in English as "Time", as a duet with actor and singer B. A. Robertson: the single sold well and was produced and recorded by Mike Batt.
 In May 1984, Lyngstad performed "I Have a Dream" with a children's choir at the United Nations Organisation Gala, in Geneva, Switzerland.